Ververica-Donation/flink-cdc/docs/content/docs/core-concept/data-pipeline.md

 | name            | The name of the pipeline, which will be submitted to the Flink cluster as the job name. | optional          |
 | parallelism     | The global parallelism of the pipeline.
 Defaults to 1.                                  | optional          |
 | local-time-zone | The local time zone defines current session time zone id.                               | optional          |

+NOTE: Whilst the above parameters are each individually optional, at least one of them must be specified.
+The `pipeline` section is mandatory and cannot be empty.